Hand Washing Knowledge

 2) If you know that the hand washing awareness among the population is likely to be high, consider changing the indicator to "... at least 4 out of 5 key moments" (instead of the existing 3 out of 5).

-4) USAID/OFDA uses a similar version of this indicator: "number of respondents who know 3 of 5 critical times to wash hands".
-See USAID/OFDA's guidance on this indicator.
+4) BHA uses a similar version of this indicator: "percent of people targeted by the hygiene promotion program who know at least three (3) of the five (5) critical times to wash hands".